CivicActions/guidebook/docs/070-project-management/contract-expiration-tracking.md

 ## Contract Management

-(WIP) CivicActions is currently revamping our contract management processes and workflows.
+CivicActions is currently revamping our contract management processes and workflows.
 This will include more information about where to locate a master list of contracts and dates.